WillGzz/travel-Recommendation-App/README.md

 # Travel Recommendation App

-This is a travel website that returns recommended locations to visit based on search queries.
+This is a travel website that provides recommended locations to visit based on search queries.

 ## Locations Include: